Sleepy-Panda/FeeshNotifier/docs/Future ideas & requests.md

 # Future ideas and players' requests

+## 1.21

+- 1.21 support with CT 3.0
+  - Depends on migration of other modules from "requires" section

 ## Fishing profit tracker

 - Option to decrease elapsed time in Fishing Profit Tracker (when user forgot to stop tracker being afk)